amirmehrkar/CareConnect-methodology/README.md

 # CareConnect-methodology

 ## Goal
-To adapt the HL7 FHIR standard and create a library of profiles (resources and interaction patterns) that implementers can adopt to simplify integration and interoperability within UK Health and Social Care.
+To adapt the HL7® FHIR® standard and create a library of profiles (resources and interaction patterns) that implementers can adopt to simplify integration and interoperability within UK Health and Social Care.

 ## Methodology
 Profiling creates FHIR resources including: